The True Roots of Mass Violence

 For very good reason the Church exhorts us to make it a fair fight by seeking the help of St. Michael and his angels to defend us in spiritual combat.
 For very good reason the Church warns us to avoid the occult.
 I discourage you from looking at all into the obsessions of the Dayton killer, but his enthusiasm for the demonic cannot be separated from the evil acts he committed.
 Was he possessed by a demon?
 The Church is careful not to make such determinations without close examination and cannot do so in this case.
 But it would be naïve to dismiss the massacres that are now so much a part of our news cycle as merely the actions of racists or the mentally afflicted.

-Closer to the truth, of course, is the causal relationship between the disintegration of marriage and family and the abundant social pathologies that afflict the children of broken homes.
+Closer to the truth is the causal relationship between the disintegration of marriage and family and the abundant social pathologies that afflict the children of broken homes.
 My friends Allan Carlson and Jennifer Roback Morse, and many other historians of the family, have amassed data enough to choke an elephant showing that social chaos fills the vacuum left by the retreat from marriage.
 If the government wanted to promote the one institution whose failure leads more than any other to the violence plaguing our country, it would encourage marriage and the traditional family.
 An easy way to do this would be tax incentives that favor intact families with children.

 Catholics who want to do something about mass shootings should live fully and publicly the teachings of the Church concerning the sacrament of matrimony.
-Here are two: don’t divorce and stop contracepting.
+Here are two: don’t divorce, and stop contracepting.
 That sounds glib, I know, but matrimony is a sacrament, so with it comes all the graces needed to live it to the fullest.

 Such divine grace, in fact, is the ultimate remedy to evil.
 If you want to do something about mass shootings, avail yourself with abandon of the many means of grace the Church has given us.
 I recommend sacramentals like scapulars, miraculous medals, and holy water, and devotions like consecration to the Immaculate Heart of Mary.
-Above all, avail yourselves regularly of those means of grace instituted by Our Lord himself: daily Communion and frequent confession.
+Above all, avail yourself regularly of those means of grace instituted by Our Lord himself: daily Communion and frequent confession.

 We are in what was once called, in the liturgical calendar, the Octave of the Assumption.
 This is a good time to reflect on the unity of the natural and supernatural world, so beautifully manifested in Our Lady, Queen of Heaven, body and soul.
-She is, of course, the demon-fighter par excellence.
+She is the demon-fighter par excellence.
 Calling on her holy name to protect us from demons is a better plan than pretending they don’t exist, which will only provoke them to manifest with a vengeance.
 And calling on her holy name also imitates Our Lord, whom the Father saw fit to entrust to her maternal protection.